 If your current financial situation warrants waiving of your application fee, submit a fee waiver request.

-Given this, in a three-to-five page, double-spaced essay, please respond to the following:
+Given this, in a three-to-five page, double-spaced essay, please respond to the following, making sure that you respond to each prompt fully:

-How are you prepared to participate in this distinctive community, and how would your life and educational goals be reached by attending the Contemplative Psychotherapy and Buddhist Psychology program?
+How are you prepared to participate in this learning community, and how would your life and educational goals be reached by attending the Contemplative Psychotherapy and Buddhist Psychology program?

 Using specific examples from your life experience, please describe your inspiration, intention, and commitment to studying psychotherapy in the Contemplative Psychotherapy and Buddhist Psychology program.
-Describe your vision of how your education will allow you to be of service in the world.
+Describe your vision of how your education will allow you to be of service to yourself and the world at large.

 Please be sure to include:

-Your resume/CV should detail all pertinent academic, employment, and volunteer history.
+Your resume/CV should detail all pertinent academic, employment, and volunteer history with exact dates of participation.

 Submit copies of your official transcript(s), statement of interest, and resume/CV.